Is David Beador’s Girlfriend Pregnant? Rumors Swirl After ‘RHOC’ Reunion

 According to Radar Online, there have reportedly been whispers around David’s hometown that suggest his younger girlfriend may be expecting his fourth child.

 After mentioning the relationship, Shannon, who split from David just one year ago after 17 years of marriage and three children, filled up with tears.
-She them said that after allowing her three kids, including 17-year-old Sophie and 14-year-old twins Stella and Adeline, to get close to Lesley, her custody arrangements could change.
+She then said that after allowing her three kids, including 17-year-old Sophie and 14-year-old twins Stella and Adeline, to get close to Lesley, her custody arrangements could change.

 “I am supposed to give them their space,” Shannon said as she cried.
 “But I just I want to know, what are my kids doing?”